The Adventure that Ended in Tragedy…

 Gale and I sat at the piano and sang gospel awhile, too.
 We enjoy the singing as we grew up singing those old gospel songs.

-1000 rolled around and we had to bid our goodbyes and head up the mountains to Winnemucca, NV – a 300 mile drive.
-We shared hugs all ’round, agree we’d had another lovely visit, and then we pulled out of their driveway just a bit after 1000.
+1000 hours rolled around and we had to bid our goodbyes and head up the mountains to Winnemucca, NV – a 300 mile drive.
+We shared hugs all ’round, agreed we’d had another lovely visit, and then we pulled out of their driveway just a bit after 1000.

 Click any photo to see all enlarged and to read the captions: